- Current Team

 Before World War II, an increase in membership meant that the club had almost outgrown facilities at Heywood Road and an additional site on Woodbourne Road was purchased.
 Initially this was meant to be a training ground for the junior team, but there were talks to eventually relocate the rest of the club there too, but when war was over it was instead decided to focus efforts on the redevelopment of Heywood Road.
 Land was sold to fund the project and the ground gradually began to evolve.
 A new clubhouse was built, the old bath house replaced by squash courts, changing facilities improved, floodlights installed and the commemorative Jim Birtles Stand erected.

-- Cheshire Cup, National 2 North, National One, NCA Cup
+- Cheshire Cup, National 2 North, National One, NCA Cup, Pre-Season

 - Sale FC Rugby